aryan678/Capstone_EHR/README.md

 # HealthCare Using Ethereum Blockchain

 ## Project Objective
-This project is developed with the aim to store patient healthcare records over blockchain.
-The DApp build provides a patient centric system in which patient has control over his data i.e. patient themselves decide who can view their profiles/data.
-The system classifies the users into five categories: __Owner__, __Hospitals__, __Insurance Company__, __Doctor__ and __Patient__.
+This project aims to leverage blockchain technology for storing patient healthcare records in a decentralized application (DApp).
+The DApp is designed with a patient-centric approach, granting patients control over their data.
+Users are categorized as Owner, Hospitals, Insurance Company, Doctor, and Patient.

-Patient can grant or revoke data access permission to/from any doctor.
-Patients can also add files to their profile/data like reports, Xrays etc. which will be stored over IPFS.
-These files can help the doctors (who have been granted access) to review and treat patient accordingly.
-Also patients can view the past consultation records.
+Patients have the authority to grant or revoke data access permissions to any doctor.
+Additionally, patients can upload files such as reports and X-rays to their profiles using IPFS for storage.
+These files serve as valuable resources for doctors with granted access, enabling them to review patient information for accurate treatment.
+Patients also have the ability to access their past consultation records.

-Doctors are provided with facility to view the patient records to which they have access granted.
-Doctors can view their patients' files and previous consultations too and can accordingly provide consultation or treatment.
+For doctors, the system provides the capability to view patient records for whom they have been granted access.
+Doctors can access patient files and review previous consultations, allowing them to offer tailored consultations and treatments based on the available information.

 ## To run this project kindly install following prerequisites :

-* "Truffle" v5.1.20
-    * solc: "0.5.16"

-* "Node" v12.16.1 (Install Following with npm)
-  * "antd": "^3.9.0",
-  * "axios": "^0.19.2",
-  * "bootstrap": "^4.4.1",
-  * "bs58": "^4.0.1",
-  * "ipfs-api": "^26.1.2",
-  * "react": "16.11.0",
-  * "react-bootstrap": "^1.0.0",
-  * "react-dom": "16.11.0",
-  * "react-scripts": "3.2.0",
-  * "web3": "1.2.2"

-* Install Metamask as Browser extension.

-* Install Ganache for deployement of Contracts.

 ## Steps to run project :
 1) Add ___truffle-config.js___ file in Ganache.